 Febrile Neutropenia (Fever Card)

-• Patient/family receives a fever card and education at LRCP
+• Patient/family receives a Fever Card and education at LRCP

-• The fever card is kept accessible by the patient
+• The Fever Card is kept accessible by the patient

 • At the first onset of fever, the patient seeks treatment at the nearest Emergency Department

-• The fever card is presented to ER staff upon triage/registration
+• The Fever Card is presented to ER staff upon triage/registration

-• If you have a fever of 38°C (100.4°F) or higher:
+If a patient presents with a fever of 38°C (100.4°F) or higher, they should:

 Fever Card Question & Answer